Without Remorse: Reception

+Commercial

-Commercially, the book debuted at number one on the New York Times bestseller list for the week of August 29, 1993.
+The book debuted at number one on the New York Times bestseller list for the week of August 29, 1993.
+In addition, it debuted at number 20 on the USA Today's Best-selling Books list for the week of October 28, 1993, and later peaked at number two.

+Critical

-Critically, Without Remorse received generally positive reviews.
+Without Remorse received generally positive reviews.
 Dallas Morning News hailed it as "Mr. Clancy's best", while the San Diego Union-Tribune praised it as "a non-stop emotional roller coaster".
 However, Kirkus Reviews gave it a mixed verdict, stating that it is "twice as long as the two rather creaky storylines can bear, but the millions of midlevel, desk-bound, action-loving bureaucrats whose adventurous wishes Clancy so faithfully fulfills are unlikely to complain."
 Publishers Weekly also gave it a mixed review, bemoaning Clancy's "attempts to rationalize this amoral crusade with passages of introspection by characters who are either noble warriors or human scum" as well as "failings of style and moral judgment"; however, they agree that "this overlong, often melodramatic novel seems destined to follow its predecessors to the top of the bestseller lists."

 Film adaptation

 Savoy Pictures first bought the film rights to Without Remorse soon after the novel was released for $2.5 million.
 At one point, Keanu Reeves was offered the role as Clark for $7 million but declined.
-Variety magazine reported that Laurence Fishburne and Gary Sinise were later attached to star in the adaptation; however, production was shut down due to script problems and financial woes with the production company.
+Variety magazine reported that Laurence Fishburne and Gary Sinise were later attached to star in the adaptation, but production was shut down due to script problems and financial woes with the production company.

 The film went under development hell for years until Christopher McQuarrie signed on with Paramount Pictures to direct the adaptation in 2012.
 Tom Hardy was approached by Paramount to play Clark, and Kevin Costner was slated to reprise his role as mentor William Harper from another Clancy-based film, Jack Ryan: Shadow Recruit (2014), but this version was scrapped.